Microsoft/IntuneDocs.pt-pt/intune/protect/conditional-access.md

 ---
-title: Acesso condicional com Microsoft Intune
+title: Conditional Access with Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Saiba como definir as condições que os utilizadores, dispositivos e aplicações têm de reunir para aceder aos recursos da empresa no Microsoft Intune.
+description: Learn how to define the conditions that users, devices, and apps must meet to access company resources in Microsoft Intune.
 keywords: ''
 author: brenduns
 ms.author: brenduns